 Dragged Off to Hell: The fate of Jake Skinner in Dead Bodies.
 The end of the episode implies he broke out — but only to get his comb back.

 Eaten Alive: The fate of the main characters in "Mascot" and "The Girl in the Painting".

 Elderly Immortal: Grampires features an entire neighborhood of vampire senior citizens.

 Eldritch Abomination: The alien-monster creature from "Sick," though it's hard to tell since he's rarely shown (all we see of him are tentacles, and it's implied that he's not of this Earth and that blowing up the house is the only way that he can be destroyed).

-Even Evil Has Standards: Sir Maestro (from "Long Live Rock and Roll") may steal the souls of anyone who wants to be a music star, but he feels that the mainstream music industry is worse than he is in exploiting musical talent (he calls them "the real evil" and blames them for his cynicism and the competitive streak that would be his downfall when Holden challenges him to a guitar duel).
+Even Evil Has Standards: Sir Maestro (from "Long Live Rock and Roll") may steal the souls of anyone who wants to be a music star, but he feels that the mainstream music industry is worse than he is in exploiting musical talent (he calls them "the real evil" and blames them for his bitterness, cynicism, and the competitive streak that would be his downfall when Holden challenges him to a guitar duel).